Learn the systems, tools, and logic behind machine learning and AI that influences our daily lives.

 Apply now for summer 2020!

-Started by Tandon faculty in the Electrical and Computer Engineering and Mechanical Engineering departments, this program will by led by these experts and their graduate students offering a unique opportunity to learn directly from some of today's most innovative researchers.
-Students in the program can anticipate completing it with new knowledge concerning core principles in machine learning such as model development through cross validation, linear regressions and neural networks, as well as an understanding of how logic and mathematics are applied both to "teach" a computer to perform specific tasks on its own and to improve continuously at doing so along the way.
+This program is overseen a by faculty from the Electrical and Computer Engineering and Mechanical Engineering departments and their graduate students.
+It offers a unique opportunity to learn directly from some of today's most innovative researchers in the field.
+Students will learn the core principles in machine learning such as model development through cross validation, linear regressions and neural networks.
+They will develop an understanding of how logic and mathematics are applied both to "teach" a computer to perform specific tasks on its own and to improve continuously at doing so along the way.

-The Machine Learning program will take place at the NYU Tandon School of Engineering campus in Downtown Brooklyn.
-It is suited for academically strong students who have an interest in computer and data science and the ways in which they are used in society to develop new capabilities, services and products.
+The program is suited for academically strong students who have an interest in computer and data science and the ways in which they are used in society to develop new capabilities, services and products.
 No prior experience in computer science is required.

 Syllabus & Curriculum